briis/unifiprotect/README.md

 8. [Contribute to Development](#contribute-to-the-project-and-developing-with-a-devcontainer)
 ## Hardware Support

-This Integration supports all Ubiquiti Hardware that can run Unfi Protect.
+This Integration supports all Ubiquiti Hardware that can run UniFi Protect.
 Currently this includes:

-* Unifi Protect Network Video Recorder (**UNVR**)
+* UniFi Protect Network Video Recorder (**UNVR**)
-* Unifi Dream Machine Pro (**UDMP**)
+* UniFi Dream Machine Pro (**UDMP**)
-* Unifi Cloud Key Gen2 Plus (**CKGP**)
+* UniFi Cloud Key Gen2 Plus (**CKGP**)

-The first two devices run Unifi's own operating system called UnifiOS, and the CKGP with Firmware V2.0.18 or greater also runs UnifiOS.
-This is important to note, as you will need to know this during installation if your NVR Device runs UnifiOS or not.
+The first two devices run UniFi's own operating system called UniFiOS, and the CKGP with Firmware V2.0.18 or greater also runs UniFiOS.
+This is important to note, as you will need to know this during installation if your NVR Device runs UniFiOS or not.

-Ubiquity released V2.0.24 as an official firmware release for the CloudKey+, and it is recommended that people upgrade to this UnifiOS based firmware for their CloudKey+, as this gives a much better realtime experience.
+Ubiquity released V2.0.24 as an official firmware release for the CloudKey+, and it is recommended that people upgrade to this UniFiOS based firmware for their CloudKey+, as this gives a much better realtime experience.

-CKGP with Firmware V1.x **do NOT run UnifiOS**
+CKGP with Firmware V1.x **do NOT run UniFiOS**

-In the following we are refering to Devices that do run UnifiOS as *UnifiOS Devices* and devices that do NOT run UnifiOS as *NON UnifiOS Devices*
+In the following we are refering to Devices that do run UniFiOS as *UniFiOS Devices* and devices that do NOT run UniFiOS as *NON UniFiOS Devices*

-**NOTE**: Ubiquiti has now officially launched the V2.0.24 FW for the ClodKey Gen2+ which is a UnifiOS FW.
-So as of V0.8.0 of this Integration, no more testing and development is done on NON UnifiOS Devices.
+**NOTE**: Ubiquiti has now officially launched the V2.0.24 FW for the ClodKey Gen2+ which is a UniFiOS FW.
+So as of V0.8.0 of this Integration, no more testing and development is done on NON UniFiOS Devices.
 What is already working will still be there, but there is no guarantee that new features will work on these devices.

 ## Prerequisites

-Before you install this Integration you need to ensure that the following two settings are applied in Unifi Protect:
+Before you install this Integration you need to ensure that the following two settings are applied in UniFi Protect:

-### UnifiOS Devices
+### UniFiOS Devices

 1. **Local User**
-    * Login to your *Local Portal* on your UnfiOS device, and click on *Users*
+    * Login to your *Local Portal* on your UniFiOS device, and click on *Users*
     * In the upper right corner, click on *Add User*
     * Click *Add Admin*, and fill out the form.
 Specific Fields to pay attention to:
       * Role: Must be *Limited Admin*
       * Account Type: *Local Access Only*
-      * CONTROLLER PERMISSIONS - Under Unifi Protect, select Administrators.
+      * CONTROLLER PERMISSIONS - Under UniFi Protect, select Administrators.
     * Click *Add* in at the bottom Right.

   **HINT**: A few users have reported that they had to restart their UDMP device after creating the local user for it to work.
 So if you get some kind of *Error 500* when setting up the Integration, try restart the UDMP.